 Ghoulishly Good Halloween Desserts Ideas

-If you like candy corn, then you'll want to try this Vanilla Cake with Pumpkin Buttercream and Candy Corn from A Mother Thing.
+If you like candy corn, then you'll want to try our Candy Corn Puppy Chow or this Vanilla Cake with Pumpkin Buttercream and Candy Corn from A Mother Thing.

 Homemade Spooktacular Mickey Mouse Halloween Cookies from Six Time Mommy are perfect for little kids and aren't scary at all.
 Halloween Pinwheel Cookies from The Simple Parent are also a delightful option.